ethomson/github-satellite-hands-on-labs/3-azure-pipelines-npm/README.md

 Azure Pipelines can examine your repository so that it can try to determine what kind of software project you're building.
 It can then suggest a build definition to build and test your software project.
 For basic projects, these definitions are often adequate, and for more complex projects, they serve as a good starting point.
 You'll need to select the repository that you want to build to get started.

 * Select the repository that you want to build.
-This will be the `swift-ios` repository that you forked in step 1.
+This will be the `node` repository that you forked in step 1.
 (It should be at the top of the repository list.)

   ![Select repository](images/5-selectrepo.png)

 * Azure Pipelines will now analyze your repository to determine what language is it, and how it should build it.
 Once it's finished with the examination, it will present you with some choices.
-Select "Xcode" from the options.
+Select "node.js" from the options.

   ![TODO](images/5-python.png)